mijndert/tf-lambda-startstop-ec2/README.md

 ## TODO

 - Read instance ID's from central file and package on the fly
-- Seperate main.tf out into multiple files for readability
+- Separate main.tf out into multiple files for readability